semreg/all-lives-matter/README.md

 # All-Lives-Matter
-A chrome extension that brings some sense to our world
+A chrome extension that brings some sense to this world